-Acornsoft was most well known for their gameplay clones of many popular arcade games of the time, produced without the consent of the original game's developer, but altered so as to avoid copyright infringement.
+Acornsoft was most well known for their gameplay clones of many popular arcade games of the time, produced in the UK without the consent of the original game's developer, but altered so as to avoid copyright infringement.
 These included Hopper, which is a clone of Sega’s Frogger; Snapper which cloned the gameplay of Namco’s classic Pac-Man, and Planetoid which emulated the style of Defender.
-However, Acornsoft also branched out and produced or published several original and groundbreaking games, such as the now-famous Elite, one of the first intergalactic space-faring games, as well as Revs, a Formula 3 simulator, which was one of the first first-person racing games ever developed.
+However, Acornsoft also branched out and produced or published several original and ground-breaking games, such as the now-famous Elite, one of the first intergalactic space-faring and trading games, as well as Revs, a Formula 3 simulator, which was one of the first first-person racing games ever developed.

-Acornsoft also competed with the likes of Infocom in the text adventure market, publishing a number of interactive fiction games by authors such as Peter Killworth, such as Philosopher’s Quest and Countdown to Doom, which continue to receive acclaim from interactive fiction enthusiasts.
+Acornsoft also competed with the likes of Infocom in the text adventure market, publishing a number of interactive fiction games by authors such as Peter Killworth, including Philosopher’s Quest and Countdown to Doom, which continue to receive acclaim from interactive fiction enthusiasts.

 In September 1985, Olivetti, the Italian typewriter and electronics manufacturer, acquired a controlling stake in Acorn Computers.
 This event marked the end of first-party developed and published Acornsoft games as large sections of the company were sold off.
 Whilst Acorn Computers continued to release professional office software products under the Acornsoft brand for the BBC Master series of computers, in 1986 they sold the Acornsoft name and back catalogue of games to Superior Software.
 Superior Software re-released many Acornsoft games, which continued to use the original Acornsoft branding.
 Superior Software did not purchase the rights to Acornsoft’s text adventure games, which were instead sold to Topologika and were similarly later re-released in updated formats and on alternative platforms.